RichardLitt/birdinginvermont.com/src/nfc-species/baww.md

 <iframe width="640" height="518" src="https://macaulaylibrary.org/asset/171075931/embed/640" frameborder="0" allowfullscreen style="width:640px;max-width:100%;"></iframe>

 The Black-and-white Warbler has a distinctive and, most often, an easily recognizable NFC.
 All of the following information refers to the _dzit_ or _dzinn_ call.
-This call is given both diurnally and nocturnally (Evans 2002, Pieplow 2017, Kricher 2020).
+This call is given both diurnally and nocturnally (Evans and O'Brien 2002, Pieplow 2017, Kricher 2020).

 ### Published References